hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 a system of classification, which we refer to formally (again) as "meta-associations".

-on that topic there is (or was) a dedicated [#here.7] "meta-association justification". and yes, there is (or was) even a [#here.8] "meta-meta- association justification". there is (or was (or will be)) an [#here.9] "N-meta justification", at which point the rabbit hole will end. (many of the above had dedicated files at #tombstone-C which did or will assimilate into this one.)
+the subject of "meta-associations" has its own [#here.H] dedicated section, and yes, there is (or was) even a [#here.9] "meta-meta-association justification".

+if you're not angry enough already, there also is (or was (or will be)) an [#here.9] "N-meta justification", at which point the rabbit hole will end.

+(there used to exist two dedicated documents on these topics but at
+ #tombstone-C we assimilated them into this one.)

 it is recommended, however, that you begin here before consulting those sources because A) they are intended to serve as more of a reference for